 German cinema with little political commitment

-Inspired by the experience of its director, Und morgen die ganze Welt tells the story of a student, Luisa, who joins a fictional anti-fascist collective and questions whether violence can provide a legitimate political response to the rise of a movement. neo-Nazi.
+Inspired by the experience of its director, Und morgen die ganze Welt tells the story of a student, Luisa, who joins a fictional anti-fascist collective and questions whether violence can provide a legitimate political response to the rise of a movement.
+To see also : Thor 4: Will Valkyrie just have a romance with Jane Foster played by Natalie Portman?
+Tessa Thompson responds. neo-Nazi.
 AFD, which since 2017 has been the third most represented party in the Bundestag and which enjoys certain weight at the regional level, took umbrage at the fact that the logo of the fascist party staged would recall its own.

 At the end of November 2020, AFD filed a “kleine Anfrage an die Bundesregierung”, a request for a parliamentary inquiry in the form of questions addressed to the federal government.
 For training, unthinkable indeed that a film that would present it as undemocratic could receive public subsidies and represent the country at the Oscars.